stevenlanders/stevenlanders.github.io/_posts/2014-07-14-crazy-javascript.markdown

 categories: ['javascript']
 ---

-This is an interesting list of things that you may want to be aware of as you write code as a crazy person.
+This is an interesting list of things that you may want to be aware of as you write code as a JavaScript developer.

 Most of my difficulty with this language has involved `==` and if evaluation in server-side javascript when values may or may not be set.
 If you're being clever with logic expressions, it may be tempting to convert `A || B || C` to FALSE if none are true, but really it's the last entry in the list (C).
 Think of the last value as an "ELSE" clause.